Rank Leaders Action Group

 I’m Alfie (Alf for short).
 If you’re reading this, there’s a high chance we share a deep passion for change, and in order to achieve it, we must direct resources and attention in the right direction.
 I’m a part of this fantastic network at Rank for that exact reason.

-I’m 22 years old and currently the Head of Sports at Reaching Higher Charity, but I didn’t gather the skills to lead a team, set culture, and create curriculums across my borough of Croydon solely of my own accord.
+I’m currently the Head of Sports at Reaching Higher Charity, but I didn’t gather the skills to lead a team, set culture, and create curriculums across my borough of Croydon solely of my own accord.
+I’m a product of love, opportunity, and incredible mentorship (my life could’ve easily gone in another direction).
+Now, as I grow older, the desire to impact lives, lead, and serve people continues to bloom.

 Rank had a profound impact on me and, in extension, my family, so to now be a part of RLAG is truly humbling.
 Impact will be made!